Nearly sufficient statistics and information bottlenecks

 \[ \min_{p(t|x)} I(T;X) - \beta I(T;Y). \]

-That’s clean, but impractical in raw form because NNs big etc. Deep Information Bottleneck parameterizes that encoder and decoder with neural nets, and trains them with gradient methods.
+That’s clean, but impractical in raw form because neural networks are large and complicated.
+Deep Information Bottleneck parameterizes the encoder and decoder with neural nets and trains them using gradient methods.

 - Decoder: \(q_\phi(y|t)\), a variational approximation to \(p(y|t)\).